7c5eea120b/zxp-native-usb-adapter-64bit-hack/README.md

 That's it, now it should work under the recent versions of 64 bit Java JRE.

+See "Known bugs and limitations" section below if you are still having issues.

 ## Technical details

 Whenever Java SDK asks to open the connection with the printer, the original DLL would allocate